CheatCodeSam/website/README.md

 ## Website structure

-This website is made with <a href="https://astro.build/">Astro</a>.
+This website is made with [Astro](https://astro.build/).
 It's very lightweight and performant, and its [content collections](https://docs.astro.build/en/guides/content-collections/) suit my use case quite well.

 ## Local development